rustworkshop/rustworkshop.co/_posts/2024-03-07-choosing-a-rust-web-framework.md

 ## Thanks

-Many thanks to David Haig for early review and significant contributions to this article.
+- Many thanks to David Haig for early review and significant contributions to this article.
+- Many thanks to those on Reddit who responded with things I'd missed out.